-A flex building is a vertical mixed-use building typically of a single massing element, designed for occupancy by retail, service, or office uses on the ground floor, with upper floors configured for retail, service, office, and/or residential uses.
+Flex Block is a vertical mixeduse building typically of a single massing element, designed for occupancy by retail, service, or office uses on the ground floor, with upper floors configured for retail, service, office, and/or residential uses.
 Second floor units may be directly accessed from the street through a stair.
 Upper floors are accessed through a street level lobby.